tkouba/PluralNet.Core/README.md

 You can then use string.Format(...) if your string supports formatting.

-# XAML
+## XAML

 Not supported yet.
+Probably will be in separated assemblies.

-# Platforms
+## Platforms

 The library supports:
 * NetStandard 2.0

-# Language supported
+## Language supported

 Afrikaans, Akan, Albanian, Amharic, Arabic, Armenian, Assamese, Asturian, Asu, Azerbaijani, Bambara, Basque, Belarusian, Bemba, Bena, Bengali, Bihari, Bodo, Bosnian, Breton, Bulgarian, Burmese, Catalan, Central Atlas Tamazight,